 The total number of shares available for grant under the Plan will not exceed 750,000 shares.
-The Plan authorizes the discretionary grant of (i) incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended, which we refer to as the "Code", (ii) non-qualified stock options, (iii) restricted stock, (iv) restricted stock units, (v) dividend equivalent rights and (vi) performance-based awards.
+The Plan authorizes the discretionary grant of (i) incentive stock options intended to qualify under Section 422 of the Code, (ii) non-qualified stock options, (iii) restricted stock, (iv) restricted stock units, (v) dividend equivalent rights and (vi) performance-based awards.
 The shares available for issuance under the Plan will be authorized but unissued common shares.
 Shares related to awards that are forfeited, cancelled, terminated or expire unexercised will be available for grant under the Plan.
 Neither shares tendered by a participant to pay the exercise price of an award, nor any shares withheld by us for taxes, will be available for future grants under the Plan.
 In the event of a stock dividend or stock split affecting our shares, the number of shares issuable and issued under the Plan and the number of shares covered by and the exercise price and other terms of outstanding awards will be adjusted proportionally or as otherwise determined by the compensation committee.